Vaccine Info

 June 22, 2023 - The U.S. CDC's Advisory Committee on Immunization Practices reviewed various dengue vaccine presentations.

-May 23, 2023 - Filomeno Fortes, Director of Portugal's Institute of Hygiene and Tropical Medicine, confirmed Qdenga vaccine authorization.
+May 23, 2023 - Filomeno Fortes, Director of Portugal's Institute of Hygiene and Tropical Medicine, confirmed the authorization of the Qdenga vaccine.

-May 11, 2023 - Takeda announced Brazil's National Health Surveillance Agency.
-In March 2023, the approval of QDENGA was the first in Latin America.
+May 11, 2023 - Takeda announced its collaboration with Brazil's National Health Surveillance Agency.
+In March 2023, QDENGA received the first approval in Latin America.

 March 13, 2023 - José Manuel Caamaño, president of Takeda in Brazil, stated in a press release, "We are proud to make our vaccine available to the Brazilian government and health care providers with the hope that it may become an important tool to help combat dengue as part of an integrated dengue management program along with vector control."

-February 6, 2023 - Takeda UK Ltd. announced that the Medicines and Healthcare products Regulatory Agency had granted marketing authorization for Qdenga.
-The following approval step involves seeking recommendations from the Joint Committee on Vaccination and Immunisation, which is expected in summer 2023.
+February 6, 2023 - Takeda UK Ltd. announced that the U.K.'s Medicines and Healthcare products Regulatory Agency had granted marketing authorization for Qdenga.

-October 20, 2022 - The U.S. CDC vaccine committee presented Dengue Epidemiology: Globally and in the U.S.; ACIP dengue vaccine recommendations.
+October 20, 2022: The U.S. CDC vaccine committee presented Dengue Epidemiology: Globally and in the U.S., including ACIP dengue vaccine recommendations.

-October 14, 2022 - The EMA's human medicines committee recommended granting marketing authorization for the QDENGA Dengue Tetravalent Vaccine (Live, Attenuated) to prevent dengue virus serotypes 1, 2, 3, and 4 in people from four years of age.
+October 14, 2022 - The EMA's human medicines committee recommended granting marketing authorization for the QDENGA Dengue Tetravalent Vaccine (Live, Attenuated) to prevent dengue virus serotypes 1, 2, 3, and 4 in individuals aged four years and above.

-August 22, 2022 - Gary Dubin, president of Takeda's Vaccine Business Unit, announced, "We're proud to introduce QDENGA as a new dengue prevention tool to the people of Indonesia, and we will continue to work with additional regulatory agencies to make QDENGA available globally."
+August 22, 2022: Gary Dubin, president of Takeda's Vaccine Business Unit, announced, "We're proud to introduce QDENGA as a new dengue prevention tool to the people of Indonesia.
+We will continue to work with additional regulatory agencies to make QDENGA available globally."

 March 17, 2020 - The Lancet published the 'Safety and immunogenicity of a tetravalent dengue vaccine in children aged 2–17.

-November 6, 2019 - Takeda's Dengue Vaccine Candidate Demonstrates Protection in Children Ages Four to 16 Years, Regardless of Previous Dengue Exposure.
+November 6, 2019: Takeda's Dengue Vaccine Candidate Demonstrates Protection in Children Aged Four to 16, Regardless of Previous Dengue Exposure.

-November 5, 2019 – Takeda Pharmaceutical Company announced its new manufacturing plant in Singen, Germany, for TAK-003.
+November 5, 2019 – Takeda Pharmaceutical Company announced plans for a new manufacturing plant in Singen, Germany, for TAK-003.

 January 29, 2019 - Takeda announced that TAK-003, which is in a pivotal Phase 3 trial, met the primary efficacy endpoint.